vrattant/TUwebConferenceAPP/readme.md

 ## Synopsis ##

 The application will consist of the following features:
 1)Allow Users to conduct and participate in meetings & Webinars.
 2)Send Invites to the meeting.
 3)Maintain record of participants.
 4)Notify Users of their scheduled meetings through email.
 5)Maintain Notes and Minutes of Meetings.
 6)Allow Users to give feedbacks and rate Webinars.
 7)Role based User Authentication.
 8)Allow Users to register.

 The following are the different users and their roles:

-Admin: Faculty Member(s) responsible for maintaining other users’ profile and updating roles/privileges of other users.
+Admin: Faculty Member(s) responsible for maintaining other usersâ€™ profile and updating roles/privileges of other users.
 Conference Head: The owner of the meeting (Faculty Member), who can send invites to other participants, receive feedbacks and make notes associated with the meeting.
 Participants: Other members of the meetings (Faculty Members/Students) who can give feedbacks and read notes associated with meetings.

 ## Motivation ##